event-driven-robotics/tactile_braille_reading/README.md

 # Braille letter reading: A benchmark for spatio-temporal pattern recognition on neuromorphic hardware

-You can find our publication on Frontiers [here](https://www.frontiersin.org/articles/10.3389/fnins.2022.951164/full).
+You can find the Frontiers publication "Braille letter reading: A benchmark for spatio-temporal pattern recognition on neuromorphic hardware" [here](https://www.frontiersin.org/articles/10.3389/fnins.2022.951164/full).

 # Braille letters